Topological insulators and geometry of vector bundles: Modern theory of electric polarization

 \subsubsection{Quantum systems}

 Our main goal is to obtain the expression for the electric polarization of a crystal from its Bloch Hamiltonian.
-We start with attempts to relate current and charge density in simple tight-binding models.
+Here, we discuss a tight-binding example showing that even a perfect knowledge of the cell-periodic charge density is not enough to determine the adiabatic current.

 First, consider the model of a diatomic molecule described in Sec.~\ref{Sec:Dimer}: